basicBrogrammer/embedded-react-sdk/docs/03/getting-started-1.md

 export default App
 ```

-The `baseUrl` property is typically configured with the address of a backend proxy.
+The `baseUrl` property is configured with the address of your backend proxy which is detailed further in the following section.

+## Configuring a backend proxy

+When building with the React SDK, a backend proxy is required.
+React SDK components do not make calls to the Gusto Embedded API directly.
+Instead, the `baseUrl` configuration defines the URL of your proxy server.
+This proxy layer gives you complete control over requests sent to Gusto, which is essential for:

+1. Authentication
+2. Providing the user IP address for form signing operations

+The React SDK is designed to mirror the [Gusto Embedded API Reference](https://docs.gusto.com/embedded-payroll/reference/whats-new-in-v2024-04-01) with a 1:1 mapping of endpoints.
+The SDK maintains consistent naming conventions, parameters, and response structures with the Gusto API.

+Your proxy server simply needs to forward any incoming SDK requests to the corresponding Embedded API endpoints.
+The proxy's main task is adding the necessary authentication headers before forwarding the request onwards.
+Since the SDK requests are already in the Embedded API format, no extra endpoint mapping or request transformation is required.

+### Using the proxy for authentication

+The proxy layer allows for authentication.
 The recommended approach is to use a backend service that acquires OAuth2 tokens from the Gusto Embedded API for authenticated users and proxies API calls using those tokens.
-Learn more about configurintg this and setting up authentication in the `Authentication` section.
+Learn more about configuring this and setting up authentication in the `Authentication` section.

-For more configurations available on the GustoApiProvider, see the docs in the `Styles and Theming` and `Translation` sections.
+### Using the proxy to provide the user IP address

+Some UI workflows require users to sign forms, which need the user's IP address for security purposes.
+To prevent vulnerabilities such as IP address spoofing, this information must be provided by your proxy server rather than collected client-side.

+Your proxy server can provide the IP address by adding the `x-gusto-client-ip` header with the user IP address to all forwarded requests on the backend.
+By setting this header once in your proxy it will be configured for all form signing operations.

 ## Including styles